 What are hospitalists?

 Hospitalists are doctors who devote their practice to the specialized care of hospitalized patients.
 They are trained in Family Practice, General Medicine, Geriatrics, or Internal Medicine.
-The hospitalist manages your care through the hospital, closely monitoring your progress, and staying in close touch with you, your family and your doctor.
+The hospitalist closely monitors your progress, and stays in close touch with you, your family and your doctor.

 How does the hospitalist program work?

-The hospitalist will arrange for any prescriptions you may need upon discharge from the hospital, and you will be given instructions regarding follow-up appointments with your primary care doctor or other doctors.
+The hospitalist will arrange for any prescriptions you may need upon discharge from the hospital.
+You will be given instructions regarding follow-up appointments with your primary care doctor or other doctors.
 Your hospital records will be in your primary care doctor’s hands well before your first follow-up visit.
-Hospital Care Consultants will bill your insurance company for their services.
-They will bill you for your portion of the service (deductibles and co-payments), if any.

 How does the hospitalist know about me?

-At the time of your admission to The Medical Center at Franklin, your primary care physician calls the hospitalist and informs him or her of your condition, and sends records to provide information about your illness.
-The process is similar to what your primary care physician does when he refers you to a specialist for another opinion or additional tests or treatment.
+At the time of your admission, your primary care doctor calls the hospitalist.
+He or she also sends records to provide information about your illness.
+This is similar to when your doctor refers you to a specialist.